 With 14 back-bowls to explore, Park City is a great choice for snowboarders.
 Advanced free-riders will revel in all that Jupiter peak has to offer, with some amazing bowls that require a bit of hiking and then dropping in.
 However, this resort is also great for first-timers looking to find their boarding legs.

 The main high street through Park City is full of eateries.
-Whether you fancy fantastic cuts of beef at Grub Steak or top-grade seafood at Freshies Lobster, visitors to the resort will be blown away with choice.
+Whether you fancy fantastic cuts of beef at Grub Steak or top-grade seafood at Freshies Lobster, visitors to the ski resort will be blown away with choice.
 Head to the Viking Yurt for an on-mountain dining experience like no other.
 The Yurt is situated over 8,000 feet above sea level and features an authentic wood burning stove.
 The views are spectacular, especially in the evening when the twinkling city lights blanket the landscape below.

-Nightlife in Park City is bustling.
+Nightlife in Park City ski resort is bustling.
 Of note is the No Name Saloon, Red Tail Grill and the EBS Lounge, featuring live music, mountain views, draft beers, wines and cocktails aplenty.

 The Utah Olympic Park in Park City is home to 'The Comet', a 3,000ft bobsled ride.
 There is also the Alpine Coaster, which journeys through over a kilometre of scenery.
 The ride features a track over a mile long, with plenty of thrilling loops, twists, and slopes.
 Zipline rides are also available.
 There is an abundance of shopping on offer, bowling alleys, museums and galleries, as well as beauty treatments and wellness.